IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 # ODBC Remote Application / DB2CLI Execution Steps:

 Prior to running the ODBC sample application you must set up the ODBC/DB2CLI environment.
-If you are using the Docker container, the ODBC/DB2CLI Setup instructions that follow must be executed inside the container.
+If you are using the Docker container, the ODBC/DB2CLI is already set-up for you. .
 The instructions for the ODBC/DB2CLI Setup are found [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications#odbcdb2cli-setup).

 If you are not running in the Docker container, run the script found [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-ssl.sh) to download the SSL server certificate.
 This is necessary as Db2 Event Store is configured with SSL using a dynamically generated self signed certificate out of the box.